-What the CEO earns over time (his realized pay) is directly linked to our share price, because the value of the options he's awarded every year is determined by our share price at the time the options are exercised.
-Please see pages 37 and 44 for more information about options.
+What the CEO earns over time (his realized pay) is directly linked to our share price, because the value of the options he is awarded every year is determined by our share price at the time the options are exercised.
+Please see pages 41 and 48 for more information about options.